lmfit/lmfit-py/_sources/model.txt

 independent variable
-    a function argument that is not a parameter or otherwise part of the model, and that will be required to be explicitly provided as a keyword argument for each fit with :meth:`fit` or evaluation with :meth:`eval`.
+    a function argument that is not a parameter or otherwise part of the model, and that will be required to be explicitly provided as a keyword argument for each fit with :meth:`Model.fit` or evaluation with :meth:`Model.eval`.

 Note that independent variables are not required to be arrays, or even floating point numbers.